Small business management guide

 The most common structures for small businesses in the U.S. include:

-- Sole proprietorship: the simplest option where all profits and losses are reported on your personal tax return, but your personal assets aren't protected
+- Register as a sole proprietorship for the simplest option, where all profits and losses are reported on your personal tax return, but your personal assets aren't protected

-- Limited liability company (LLC): provides some legal protection for owners with flexible options for ownership and taxation
+- Form a limited liability company (LLC) for some legal protection with flexible options for ownership and taxation

-- S corporation: a corporate structure with special tax characteristics that helps avoid double taxation
+- Incorporate as an S corporation for a structure with special tax characteristics that helps avoid double taxation

-Once you've chosen a structure, you'll need to register your business with the appropriate state agencies.
+Once you've chosen a structure, register your business with the appropriate state agencies.
 You'll also need an employer identification number (EIN) from the Internal Revenue Service (IRS) if you plan to hire employees.
 Check your state's requirements for permits, licenses, and payroll registration.

 Before you launch, map out how much money you'll need and where it's coming from.
 Knowing your numbers upfront helps you avoid cash flow surprises in those critical early months.